This latkes recipe is as healthy as they can get. Flourless and gluten-free, these crispy, delicious latkes are cooked in avocado oil. Happy Hanukkah!

 - Extract as much liquid from the potato/onion mixture as you can, by placing the mixture in a colander and repeatedly pressing on it with your hands.
 The drier the mixture, the crispier the pancakes will be.

 - Don’t add flour to the mixture!
 When you don’t add flour, the latkes taste much better.
 They are a bit more fragile, but nothing that one can’t handle.
 My beloved grandma Chava never added flour to her latkes.
 She considered it as something that only lazy housewives would do, and she was not lazy! 😀

-- Fry the latkes in hot oil until VERY crispy.
+- Fry them in hot oil until VERY crispy.
 You want the lacy edges to be brown.
 Proper brown, not golden brown.
 The middle can be golden brown.

-Should I use yellow or green onions in potato latkes?
+Should I use yellow or green onions in this potato latkes recipe?

 The onions are a wonderful addition to this latkes recipe.
 Some people prefer to use green onions (white and green parts), and that’s certainly an option.
 While milder in taste, latkes with green onions are prettier.

 Sadly, no. You shouldn’t use frozen hash browns potatoes in this latkes recipe.
 I tried, and it’s just not the same.
-The latkes turn out much less flavorful and quite soggy.
-It’s best to use fresh potatoes, and yukon gold potatoes are the best.
+They turn out much less flavorful and quite soggy.
+It’s best to use fresh potatoes, and Yukon Gold potatoes are the best.